Last Updated: July 29, 2026

 You should wash your Black hair every 7 to 14 days or as needed.

-A conditioner helps restore hydration to the hair after shampooing and makes it easier to manage.
-A good conditioner:
+A conditioner helps maintain hydration to the hair after shampooing and make it easy managable.

-You should never skip conditioning your hair after washing it.
+- You should never forget conditioning your hair after washing it.

 Deep conditioning treatments provide moisture.
 Strengthen damaged hair.
 Using a conditioner once a week can: